Rate Limits

 HeaderDescription

-x-api-tokens-usedTotal tokens consumed in your current billing period
+x-api-tokens-usedTotal credits consumed in your current billing period

 x-api-current-planYour current subscription plan